Thursday, August 21, 2025 โ€ข Welcome to the 100% Nonsense-Free Zone! โ€ข Log in

 To better understand the Orbi’s permanent backhaul concept’s drawback, you can liken the mesh system’s router unit to a special 4WD pickup truck with a separate engine for the rear wheels dedicated solely to the job of pulling a trailer.

-The point is Netgear’s Orbi only makes sense if you must use a fully wireless mesh Wi-Fi system.
+The point is that NETGEAR’s Orbi with dedicated bakchaul band only makes sense if you must use a fully wireless mesh Wi-Fi system.
 When you only need a standalone router or can use a mesh with wired backhauling, any Orbi would be wasteful in terms of hardware cost and energy consumption.

 Here’s the Wi-Fi setting section of an Orbi router.
 Note the limited settings and the new number of Wi-Fi channels for the front haulband.
 There’s not enough space to form a 160MHz channel, only a single 80MHz one in the best-case scenario.
 With Wi-Fi 6E, the 6GHz band can be managed separately, but this band is lumped into the main SSID with Wi-Fi 7 Orbi hardware.

-Tri-band mesh systems from other networking vendors might or might not dedicate one of the two 5GHz bands as backhaul, but they generally allow (users to program) all Wi-Fi bands to work for front-hauling.
-They are 4WD vehicles, whether or not there’s a trailer attached.
+Tri-band mesh systems from other networking vendors might or might not dedicate one of the two 5GHz bands as backhaul, but they generally allow users to program all Wi-Fi bands to work for front-hauling.

 A quick refresher: If you’re not familiar with band splitting and DFS, the cabinet below will give you a crash course.